-If a student is active beyond the midpoint of a semester, the institution will automatically assign classes for the following semester.
-It is the student's responsibility to withdraw, cancel, or change any courses assigned to him/her during the ADD/DROP period.
-Changes made after the ADD/DROP period will usually incur additional fees.

-No schedule changes will be accepted for the semester during Term B unless it is an emergency, and you will be charged for the change.
-For changes approved after the ADD/DROP period, the student will be charged \$50.00 per change.
-If a student wants to change a class during Term B, it can only be done by substituting the class with another course carrying the same credit load and by paying the \$50.00 fee.
+It is the student 's responsibility to withdraw, cancel, or change any courses assigned to him/her during the ADD/DROP period.
+After the ADD/DROP period, no schedule changes will be accepted for the Term B, unless it is an emergency, and the student will be charged for the change \$50.00 per change.
+Approved changes for Term B can only be done by substituting the class with another course carrying the same credit load and by paying the \$50.00 fee.
 Please note that all changes carry a \$50.00 fee even if it just a change of session.